 [Essay 4: Narrative Writing Exercise: Draft 1]

+The trouble of Liberation in the Epidemic

 That day was hot, everybody was sweating, and we have to show our ID to get in, but my classmate Isabella forgot to bring her ID.
 We were impatient of waiting.

 Last month I went to South Luogu Lane with two other my best friends Grace, Candy and one of my classmate, Isabella.
 South Luogu Lane is a Chinese old lane, where sell different kind of tasty food, and funny things.
 We come out together is because my classmate was too boring at home so she want to come out have fun with us; but that day we have trouble to get in.